 We did a virtual roundtable with our technical team (devs, AI and UX/UI) to discuss trends and innovations that they thought would be relevant in the next year.
 We’ve summed up the technologies to follow and our thoughts on tech themes that will dominate conversations.

 Our team has experience working with both technologies, Flutter and React Native, in the past few years.
 While early on, we saw the rise of React Native, Flutter has been catching up quickly.
 In 2020, Google Trends has placed Flutter as the second most leading software development kit (after React Native) for developing cross-platform mobile applications.
 While our teams found both options similar, they are really looking forward to what place Flutter will take in the future compared to React Native.
+If you want to know more about Flutter, we share with you our quick tips and best practices for this cross-platform app development framework.

 TensorFlow is an end-to-end open source platform for machine learning.
 We expect it to continue growing in popularity with the rise of AI.